Crush Rib Design Guidelines

 Leave the hole as-is:

-The plastic resin is forced into the mold cavity under high pressure during molding.
+During molding, the plastic resin is forced into the mold cavity under high pressure.
 If your design has a hole or other feature too small for the resin to flow easily, the pressure will cause the plastic to deform.

-In many cases, it’s possible to leave the hole as-is and still get a usable part.
+In many cases, leaving the hole as-is is possible and still getting a usable part.
 The key is to ensure that the hole is as large as possible without affecting the aesthetics or functionality of the final product.

 The options require a high degree of design knowledge and experience to execute correctly.